InzamamShaikh567/CatLoad/README.md

 ### Support CatLoad

-If CatLoad has been useful to you, consider supporting it development.
+If CatLoad has been useful to you, consider supporting its development.

 <a href="https://www.paypal.com/paypalme/GaffarAliShaikh">
   <img src="screenshot/support.svg" alt="Support CaLoad" />